-This phase will take the conflict resolution approach, rather than the zone board which is introduced in Y3.
+This phase will take the conflict resolution approach.
 Where possible all behaviour issues will be managed within the phase.
 When this is no longer possible, (see behaviours noted in the severe clause), the Vice Principal will be informed and parents will be invited into school for a meeting where other professionals may be invited to plan a package of support.
 The usual behaviour procedures will then follow.